DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-01-01-How-to-use-JPA-in-Java-project.md

 ---
 layout: post
-title: CountDownLatch in Java's Multithreading
+title: How to use JPA in Java's project
 bigimg: /img/image-header/yourself.jpeg
-tags: [Multithreading, Java]
+tags: [Jpa, Java]
 ---